JuliaPlots/PlotDocs.jl/docs/gallery/inspectdr/index.md

 # InspectDR

-To switch to InspectDR backend, you can use:
+To switch to the `InspectDR` backend, you can use:

 ```julia
 using Plots